paulvortex/BloodMap/README.md

 1.1.2 (Blood Omnicide internal release)
 ------
 - New -optimize stage, which does various optimizations on BSP (see below)
-- New: q3map_engineShader <shadername> used by tidyshaders stage
+- New: q3map_engineShader 'shadername' used by tidyshaders stage
 - TidyShaders: replaces shaders with their engineShader this will automatically merge surfaces which got same engineShader
 - TidyEntities: remove compiler-related entity keys such as _cs,